About the Baton Rouge Rose Society

 We have many activities planned each year.
-We participate in the spring sales at the Botanic Garden in March and the Baton Rouge Garden Show at LSU.
+We participate in the spring and summer sales at the Botanic Garden and the Baton Rouge Garden Show at LSU.
 We host 2 pruning clinics each year - one in the spring and one in the fall.
 See our upcoming events page for more details on activities.

 The BBRS is currently working with BREC to refurbish the Independence Park rose garden and make it more environmentally sustainable.
 This is a cooperative effort by the Baton Rouge Rose Society, BREC and the Independence Park Botanic Council.
-After the new plantings have taken root, you will see the growth habits of all varieties of roses.
-There will be hardy Hybrid Teas, Floribundas, English Roses, Griffith Buck Roses, Miniatures, and many Old Garden Roses on display.
-Pictured below is the Peggy Martin Rose, an old garden rose which survived the Hurricane Katrina flood in Plaquemines parish.
+You can now see the growth habits of all varieties of roses.
+There are hardy Hybrid Teas, Floribundas, English Roses, Griffith Buck Roses, Miniatures, and many Old Garden Roses on display.
+Pictured below is the Peggy Martin Rose, an old garden rose which survived the Hurricane Katrina flood in Plaquemines Parish.

 The Baton Rouge Rose Society normally meets on the second Wednesday of each month, except July and August, at the Independence Park Garden Center, at 7:00 P.M.
 We are anxious to share our interest in growing and exhibiting our national flower with everyone.
 See the meeting schedule for meeting details.

-If you are interested in learning more about growing roses in this area, please come to one of our meetings, call Carolle Olinde at 225.947.0830 or check with this web site.
+If you are interested in learning more about growing roses in this area, please come to one of our meetings or check with this web site.